'Fearful' to 'phenomenal' - Forest's rise from drop zone to Wembley

 No team in the second tier picked up more points than the Reds after that, as they sensationally surged up the table to claim a play-off spot.

-Even the most ardent Forest fan would have struggled to entertain the notion that the Reds would head to Wembley for the first time in 30 years and be just 90 minutes away from a Premier League return after a 23-year absence.
+Even the most ardent Forest fan would have struggled to entertain the notion their side would head to Wembley for the first time in 30 years and be just 90 minutes away from a Premier League return after a 23-year absence.

 But then again, those on the banks of the River Trent are well versed when it comes to miraculous rises - having gone from the old Second Division in 1977 to claim the English title 12 months later, before going on to win back-to-back European Cups under the late, great Brian Clough.